 RESEA workshops are held monthly at the Job Center by the IDES Wagner-Peyser team co-located at the Job Center.
-The workshop covers information and tips the job seekers need to take into account when looking for work including resumes, job search tips, Illinois Job Link, and overview of key partner programs.
+The workshop covers information and tips the job seekers need to consider when looking for work including resumes, job search tips, Illinois Job Link, and overview of key partner programs.
 Workforce Development participants in the monthly workshop providing an overview of WIOA funded services.
 Wagner-Peyser staff continue to work with the job seekers by completing an individual employment plan documenting next steps including training, schooling, and job search assistance.
 Wagner-Peyser completes a 30-day status update with the job seekers.
+During the COVID-19 pandemic Employment Services and RESEA services transitioned from in-person to virtual.
+RESEA services have continued to be accessible via phone, and additional virtual services are being explored by IDES.

+LIV.
 Job Club